gomorpheus/morpheus-docs/getting_started/additional/offline.rst

     sudo rpm -i morpheus-appliance-offline_version_all.rpm

 #.
-Set the Morpheus UI applaicne url (if needed, hostname will be automatically set).
+Set the Morpheus UI appliance url (if needed, hostname will be automatically set).
 Edit appliance_url to resolvable url (if not configured correctly by default)

    .. code-block:: bash